DSimonne/PhdThesis/Readme.md

 # Errors
 * fwhm and not standard deviation for coherence length (see thesis vincent jacques)
 * no amplitude of incoming wave in intensity equation
-* add facet a in table
+* add facet from particle A in table
 * particle size

 # Future work
 ## SXRD single crystals
 * in plane lattice displacement ROD fitting
-* pt100 hex reconstruction literature, and subsurface oxygen
 * better discuss oxides ?

 ## SXRD nanoparticles